Opendigitalradio/ODR-DabMod/dpd/README.md

 ODR-DabMod/odr-dabmod dpd/dpd.ini
 ```

-The script uses automatic gain control for both TX and RX gain, to get both a high quantization quality for the most frequent amplitude regions and a high enough back-off so the peaks are also quantized correctly.
-This means that the output power will stay at the same level, but the script may change TX gain to trade it with digital gain and also change RX gain.
+The DPDCE uses automatic gain control for both TX and RX gain to get both a
+high quantisation quality for the most frequent amplitude regions and a high
+enough back-off so the peaks are also quantised correctly.
+This means that the
+output power will stay at the same level, but the DPDCE may change TX gain to

-As a first test you can run the main script with the *--plot* parameter.
-It preserves the output power and generates all available visualization plots in the newly created logging directory `/tmp/dpd_<time_stamp>`.
-As the script should increase the preak to shoulder ratio, tune the txgain in a way to be able to see a the change.
-For example to a ratio of -30dB.
-You can do this using the telnet remote control from `odr-dabmod`.
-To run it do following:
+trade it with digital gain and also change RX gain.

+As a first test you should run the DPDCE with the *--plot* parameter.
+It
+preserves the output power and generates all available visualisation plots in
+the newly created logging directory `/tmp/dpd_<time_stamp>`.
+As the predistortion
+should increase the peak to shoulder ratio, you should select a *txgain* in the
+ODR-DabMod configuration file such that the initial peak-to-soulder ratio
+visible on your spectrum analyser.
+This way, you will be able to see a the
+change.

 ```
 cd dpd
 python main.py --plot
 ```
-The predistortion script now does 10 iterations to improve the signal quality.
+The DPDCE now does 10 iterations, and tries to improve the predistortion effectiveness.
 In each step the learning rate is decreased.
-The learning rate is the factor with which new coefficients are weighted in a weighted mean with the old coefficients.
+The learning rate is the factor
+with which new coefficients are weighted in a weighted mean with the old
+coefficients.
 Moreover the nuber of measurements increases in each iteration.
 You find more information about that in *Heuristic.py*.

-Each plot is stored to the logging directory under a filename containing its time stamp and its label.
+Each plot is stored to the logging directory under a filename containing its
+time stamp and its label.
 Following plots are generated chronologically:

  - ExtractStatistic: Extracted information from one or multiple measurements.
  - Model\_AM: Fitted function for the amplitudes of the power amplifier against the TX amplitude.